 - Importing: You can import and use EPS files into almost any image manipulation program

-Just like with anything else though, EPS has its own disadvantages as well.
-The custom settings needed when initially saving a file in the format requires setting quite a few settings and setting them right.
+Like with anything else, though, EPS also has its disadvantages.
+When initially saving a file in the format, the custom settings required setting quite a few settings and setting them right.

 Also, page layout applications don’t usually support EPS files’ modification of text, lines or colouration.
 This means getting them printed can be a real headache at times.